ch-braun/go-spring-electrical-layout/README.md

 # go-spring-electrical-layout
-An implementation of the spring-electrical graph layout model by Fruchterman and Reigold
+An implementation of the spring-electrical graph layout model by Fruchterman and Reigold.